When clicking on one or more sample(s) in the tree, the editing page of the samples appears.

 A green vertical bar indicates the start position of the loop (changeable by left click), a red bar indicates the position of the end of the loop (changeable by right click).
-A dotted line representing a wave portion is associated with each vertical bar, allowing us to visualize the superimposition of the beginning and the end of the loop.
+A dotted line representing a wave portion is associated with each vertical bar, useful for visualizing the superimposition of the beginning and the end of the loop.

 During playback, a white vertical bar runs across the graph and indicates the playback position in real time.

 When holding the "Alt" keyboard button, it is possible to define an area to cut:

 - a left mouse button press defines the start of the area,